Tyrosine

 Scientific name: Tyrosine

-Tyrosine is the basic amino acid for the synthesis of important neurotransmitters, such as dopamine, adrenaline and norepinephrine.
-This amino acid was taken at high doses by the huntbombarders drivers during the Falkland war, to remain awake for longer and raise the attention threshold.
+Tyrosine is the basic amino acid for the synthesis of important neurotransmitters, such as dopamine, adrenaline and noradrenaline.
+This amino acid was taken in high doses by fighter-bomber pilots during the Falklands War, to stay awake longer and raise their attention span.

-Tyrosine is also essential for the synthesis of Melanin, the skin pigment that determines the tan and color of the skin, eyes and hair.
-It also participates in the synthesis of various hormones, such as thyroid ones, as well as intervening in the synthesis of proteins and thus fall within most of the body's protein structures.
+Tyrosine is also critical for the synthesis of melanin, the skin pigment that determines tan and the color of the skin, eyes, and hair.
+It also participates in the synthesis of a variety of hormones, such as thyroid hormones, as well as intervening in protein synthesis and thus being part of most of the body's protein structures.

 Benefits

-Tyrosine is an amino acid used above all in solar products as it increases the production of melanin and accelerates and intensifies the tan, reducing the exposure time and therefore the risks caused by the sun's rays.
+Tyrosine is an amino acid used mainly in sun products products as it increases melanin production and accelerates and intensifies tanning, reducing exposure time and thus the risks caused by the sun's rays.

 Principi attivi